catrionamur/pands-project/README.md

 # pands-project
+The Iris dataset was introduced by the British statistician and biologist Ronald Fishers.
+He wrote about it in his 1936 paper and it is now widely used ever since.
-This script will take in Iris dataset which describes the characteristics of the Iris flowers The data sets consists of 3 different types of species of Iris they are Setosa, Versicolour, and Virginica.
-The sample size is 151 and includes the features of the flower, which are petal and sepal length and width and of course the class of the flower.
-The data set consists of over 50 samples from each of three species of Iri
+The data records consists of 3 different types of species of Iris they are Setosa, Versicolour, and Virginica.
+The iris plant is a flowering plant, researchers measured the characteristics of the iris plant .
+The sample size is 150 split evenly between the species.
+The data encompasses five columns which are Petal Length, Petal Width, Sepal Length, Sepal Width, and Species Type .
-The Iris dataset was introduced by the British statistician and biologist Ronald Fishers his 1936 paper and it is widly used ever since
-The dataset was downloaded from https://www.geeksforgeeks.org/python-basics-of-pandas-using-iris-dataset/ Histograms are used to show distributions of data in this case we have 4 histograms When using the histogram where densities are included in the same plot, this tells us that the setosa flowers have a petal length between 1 and 1.8.
-And Versicolor has petal lengths between 3 and 5.2 and Virginica hs petal length between 4.5 and 6.9.
+The dataset was downloaded from https://www.geeksforgeeks.org/python-basics-of-pandas-using-iris-dataset/ This script will read in Iris dataset which describes the characteristics of the Iris flowers, calculate the total, median, mean , standard deviation, max, min , Quartile 1 , Quartile 3 an Inter quartile range.
+The script presents the data through histograms, scatter plots, box plots , line plots, violin plots and pair plot.
+What was found with histograms :
+•	The highest frequency of the sepal length is between 30 and 35 which is between 5.5 and 6
+•	The highest frequency of the sepal Width is around 70 which is between 3.0 and 3.5
+•	The highest frequency of the petal length is around 50 which is between 1 and 2
+•	The highest frequency of the petal width is between 40 and 50 which is between 0.0 and 0.5
+•	The sepal lengths of both Iris Virginica and Iris versicolor are slightly left skewed
+•	In the case of Sepal Length, there is a huge amount of overlapping.
+•	In the case of Sepal Width also, there is a huge amount of overlapping.
+•	In the case of Petal Length, there is a very little amount of overlapping.
+•	In the case of Petal Width also, there is a very little amount of overlapping.

-Scatterplot is used when the visualization data contains only one-dimensional data points, they are suitable to find the relationship between two variables such as sepal length and sepal width.
+Scatterplot is used when the visualization data contains only one-dimensional data points, they are suitable to find the relationship between two variables such as sepal length vs sepal width and petal length vs petal width .
-Petal Length for Setosa is fully separated from the other two classes but Versicolor and Virginica are not fully separated they have some overlap of some data points
+•	Petal Length for Setosa is fully separated from the other two classes but Versicolor and Virginica are not fully separated they have some overlap of some data points
+•	Species Setosa has smaller sepal lengths but larger sepal widths.
+•	Versicolor Species lies in the middle of the other two species in terms of sepal length and width
+•	Species Virginica has larger sepal lengths but smaller sepal widths.
+•	Species Setosa has smaller petal lengths and widths.
+•	Versicolor Species lies in the middle of the other two species in terms of petal length and width
+•	Species Virginica has the largest of petal lengths and widths.
-Boxplot display the summary of the set of data values having properties like minimum, first quartile, median, third quartile and maximum
+ Boxplot display the summary of the set of data values.
+It shows minimum, first quartile, median, third quartile and maximum
-The Scatter plot is the 2D plot the representation of the relationship between two variables.
-It has a five-number summary of a set of data.
-The five-number summary is the minimum, first quartile, median, third quartile, and maximum.
+•	Species Setosa has the smallest features and less distributed with some outliers.
+•	Species Versicolor has the average features.
+•	Species Virginica has the highest features

+The violin plot shows density of the length and width in the species.

  Pairs plot is a matrix of scatterplots that lets you understand the pairwise relationship between different variables in a dataset.
+•	Species Setosa has the smallest of petals widths and lengths.
+It also has the smallest sepal length but larger sepal widths
+•	Versicolor sepal length is slightly larger than verginica but smaller than Setosa
+•	Versicolor and verginica sepal width are similar sizing
+•	 Verginica has the largest petal length and width

 References